-Farm animal husbandry is increasingly criticized by consumers within Europe.
-A fundamental increase in welfare standards for German poultry meat would entail higher production costs that have to be covered.
-Since Germany exports a high proportion of produced poultry meat, the question arises whether consumers from key export countries are interested in purchasing poultry meat produced under improved husbandry conditions.
-Therefore, this paper gives insights into consumer attitudes and perceptions regarding animal welfare poultry meat in the study countries Denmark, France, the Netherlands and the United Kingdom.
-Data was obtained by conducting focus group discussions.
-The objective was to find out what relevance farm animal welfare has for consumers' poultry meat purchase decisions in the countries under consideration.
-Animal welfare is mainly stated to be an important product attribute, although it obtains less importance than other product attributes such as quality and price.
-Consumers claimed that farm animals should have a "good life" and that they should have the possibility to follow their natural behaviour while growing up.
-Although a large number of participants stated to be willing to pay a higher price for poultry meat which is produced under improved husbandry conditions, the price has still proven to be a strong limiting factor for purchase decisions in all study countries.
-The main motivating factors for buying animal welfare poultry meat is the perception of a better quality as well as ethical concerns.
-In order to achieve more transparency for their purchase decision, consumers would like to receive more information on poultry living conditions and the requirements of animal welfare labels.
+Farm animal husbandry is increasingly criticized by consumers across Europe.
+This paper provides insights into consumer attitudes and perceptions regarding animal welfare poultry meat in the study countries Denmark, France, the Netherlands and the United Kingdom.
+Animal welfare is stated to be an important product characteristic, although it obtains less importance than other product attributes such as quality and price.
+However, many participants indicated to be willing to pay a higher price for poultry meat produced under improved husbandry conditions.
+The main motivating factors for buying improved animal welfare poultry meat are the perception of better quality and ethical concerns.

-Keywords: animal welfare, consumer attitudes, focus groups
+Keywords: Animal welfare; poultry meat; consumer attitudes; consumer perceptions; focus groups